Victoria-Uwegba/FNP-SALES-ANALYSIS/README.md

 2. Customer ID: The identification numbers of customers who purchased a product.

-3. Product type: The types of product sold (e.g Flowers,Cake, Chocolate etc)
+3. Product type: The types of product sold (e.g Flowers, Cake, Chocolate, etc)

 4. Order date: The date a particular product was ordered.